elimu-ai/launcher/README.md

 ## Development

-To install the launcher on an Android device during development, use the following commands:
+To install and run the launcher on an Android device during development, use the following commands:

     ./gradlew clean build
     adb install app/build/outputs/apk/debug/ai.elimu.launcher-<versionCode>-debug.apk